MumenAlmadaineh/reading-notes/README.md

 # reading-notes
 **Hello**,

 - *my name is Mumen I'm 27 years old.
-I'm a Personal Computer Repair Technician and, now I'm working as an android application developer (freelance)* https://github.com/mumenAlmadaineh
+I'm a Personal Computer Repair Technician and, now I'm working as an android application developer (freelance).*

+https://github.com/mumenAlmadaineh

-- First, let me ask you a question
+- First, let me ask you a question.

 - Do you know what is **the growth mindset** and, how it's different from **the fixed mindset**?
-### ***The growth mindset and the fixed mindset*** it's the way how you are thinking about the problems that you face in your life.*
+### ***The growth mindset and the fixed mindset*** it's the way how you are thinking about the problems that you face in your life.

 **So if you think** that the factors of success and failure in life come with a person since his birth And no one can acquire it, in this case, you think in a way the fixed mindset **but if you believe** that the reasons for success and failure are gained through training, self-development, and listening to all opinions without fanaticism, then you have the growth mindset.